Kannadadda Kiran Bedi: Plot

-A police constable, Venkatappa (Srinivasa Murthy) meets Bellary Bhagyalakshmi (Malashri), a fraud and tells her his daughter, Kiran Bedi's (Malashri) story.
+A police constable, Venkatappa meets Bellary Bhagyalakshmi, a fraud and tells her his daughter, Kiran Bedi's story.
 Kiran was a police officer in Bangalore and resembled Bellary.
-There is a crime nexus run by Bhoopathy (Ashish Vidyarthi), his partners Naga (Kote), Mobile Nachappa (Rangayana Raghu), D'Souza and Muni in Bangalore.
+There is a crime nexus run by Bhoopathy, his partners Naga, Mobile Nachappa, D'Souza and Muni in Bangalore.
 Bhoopathy's son Vicky murders a young civil service student, Shweta.
-Bhoopathy hides Vicky in Bhadramma's (Telangana Shakuntala) house in Madurai, Tamil Nadu.
+Bhoopathy hides Vicky in Bhadramma's house in Madurai, Tamil Nadu.
 Kiran finds Vicky and kills him and Bhadramma.
 Bhoopathy, in a fit of rage, manages to kill Kiran.
 Venkatappa now requests Bellary to become Kiran Bedi and finish Bhoopathy and his associates.
-Bellary accepts after listening to the story and getting money for it.
-Bellary targets the whole nexus of Bhoopathy and slowly starts taking them down.
+Bellary accepts after listening to the story and being paid for it.
+Bellary targets the whole nexus of Bhoopathy and takes them down.
 But soon Bellary's identity is revealed in the court.
 Full of remorse, she enters civil services and becomes a real police officer finishing Bhoopathy.